 ✔︎ NoodleTools School Subscription (but feature may be disabled for some schools)

 ✗ NoodleTools Express

 Note: Many online databases support direct citation export option, which is the best option when it is available.
 See "Which databases currently have an 'Export to NoodleTools' option?"

 On the Sources screen, click New Source.
-Click the "Quick cite: Copy & paste a citation" link at top of the form.
-The citation form will change to display a single "Manually-edited citation" text box.
+At top of the citation form that appears, click the "Quick cite: Copy & paste a citation" link.
+The form will change to display a single "Manually-edited citation" text box.

 Copy your pre-formatted source citation into the "Manually-edited citation" text box.

 Follow the steps in the yellow box to review and make corrections to the citation where needed.
 Use the formatting "Guide" (blue tab) at the top of the page to help you.